-The Tacoma Family Medicine residency has 24 residents, 10 family physicians, two nurse practitioners, one pharmacist, one psychiatrist and one behavioral scientist.
+The Tacoma Family Medicine residency has 24 residents, 12 family physicians, one pediatrician, three nurse practitioners, one pharmacist, one psychiatrist and one behavioral scientist.
 This clerkship provides an extensive clinic experience in the residency and regular opportunity for nursing home rounds and occasional home visits.
 Students attend weekly teaching conferences.

 Tacoma, the third largest city in the state of Washington, received its epithet, "City of Destiny," when it became the western terminus for the transcontinental railroad in 1887.
 Tacoma derives its economic base from shipping/transportation, light manufacturing, education (4 universities and 2 community and 2 technical colleges), local and county government, and the nearby Joint Base Lewis-McChord military installation.
 Over the years, Tacoma has been named the "The 19th Most Walkable City," and "Most Livable Place," by various entities.
 The city has a long history of quality live music and supports several nationally known museums.
 The city is in Pierce County, the most ethnically diverse county in Washington state.
-Tacoma is well known for its park district, including the 700 acre Point Defiance Park, the second largest urban parks in the country.
+Tacoma is well known for its park district, including the 700 acre Point Defiance Park.

 The residency serves the urban underserved of Pierce County and its mission is to train practitioners for service to the urban underserved and rural communities.
-The clinic cares for a majority of Medicaid/Medicare patients.
-The clinic is ethnically diverse and sees Caucasian, Hispanic, Russian, south east Asian, and African American patients.
+A majority of the patient population is comprised of Medicaid/Medicare patients.
+The clinic is ethnically diverse and sees Caucasian, Hispanic, Russian, Southeast Asian, and African-American patients.
 Students routinely attend resident visits to a nursing home and can participate in the procedure and colposcopy clinics in our family medicine center.

 One-bedroom apartment with two twin beds.
 Internet, cable, and laundry available on site.
 No pets are allowed.
 Spouses and partners are welcome.
 The site is unable to accommodate children.
 The clinic, hospital and apartment are within walking distance.
 A car is necessary for off-site activities.
 The housing does not have WIFI but internet service is available via Ethernet hookup.